 We might, at first, hem and haw, buck and fight it, but we have grown so very deeply emotionally and psychologically attached to our narcissist through trauma bonding, the thought of leaving them elicits such deeprooted dread and anxiety – and there’s our stake, chain, and shackle that binds us to them and in a toxic relationship.
 So we stay.
 We stay, not realizing that we most assuredly have the power to simply walk away and enjoy a much happier, healthier, more fulfilling life without someone and something so dreadfully dark weighing us down and keeping us prisoner.
-And you see, that’s the lie never orated that we embrace so emphatically!
+And you see, that’s the lie silently orated that we embrace so emphatically!
 “I can’t live without you.”
-Beautiful, not only can you live with them, you can flourish so fruitfully.
+Beautiful, not only can you live without them, you can flourish so fruitfully.

 When was the last time you actually laughed?
 I didn’t ask you when the last time was you laughed.
 I want to know, when was the last time there was an unquenchable joy in your laughter?
 When did you genuinely laugh so hard that your stomach hurt and happy tears streamed down aching cheeks?
 That long, huh?
 Yeah.
 I was there once, too.
 I thought I was happy with my narcissist, Julia, but I wasn’t genuinely happy.
 Oh, sure!
 I was convinced I was happy.
 Or rather, she had convinced me I was happy but I wasn’t, not in my heart of hearts.
 But I had been conditioned to believe that this place where I found myself staked, chained, and shackled was the home of my happiness, the delightful domicile in which jubilant joy dwelt.

 But it was a lie.
 In fact, one of the few truths in my relationship with Julia was that I found myself in my own private, personal hell she had helped me build so she could keep me as the main attraction in her three-ring circus replete with her flying monkeys, truth-jugglers twisting facts and realities, and more clowns than one could ever shake a stick at.
 Friends, family, even strangers were encouraged to come and watch the show with free admission!
 And all it cost me was my soul.
 Too melodramatic?
-If you’ve ever been romantically involved with a narcissist, it doesn’t even come close to being dramatic enough.
+If you’ve ever been romantically involved with a narcissist, then you know all too well that it doesn’t even come close to being dramatic enough.
 And it fails abysmally in describing the price we’ve paid by welcoming such an abyssal toxic love into our hearts, our lives, and our beds.